Last updated July 20th, 2021.

-A one-year multiple entry visa takes $250 and a few days.
+A one-year, multiple entry visa costs $250 and takes a few days.
 Living in Cambodia with a long term visa is simple and cost-effective.

 You can often find the best deals in older shophouse apartments left over from colonial times.
 Plots of land with development potential are also promising for active investors.

-However, things get more complicated for these two types of property because foreigners cannot directly own anything except a condominium unit.
+However, things get more complicated for these two types of properties since foreigners can’t directly own anything except a condominium unit.

-You must either set up a nominee agreement, enforced with several different types of contracts, with a Cambodian citizen or form a Cambodia land holding company.
+You must either set up a nominee agreement, enforced by several different types of contracts, with a Cambodian citizen or form a Cambodia land holding company.

 A land holding company is more legally secure, but requires annual licensing fees and monthly tax filing.
-The profits could still be worth the effort and cost if you’re buying Cambodia property on a larger scale.
+The profits could still be worth the added effort and costs if you’re buying Cambodia property on a larger scale.